Browse by Medical Category

 Rodrigo Zepeda, MD Epilepsy Fellow, Massachusetts General Hospital, Boston, MA, USA

 Fatigue is the most commonly reported symptom among people living with MS, and more than a quarter report fatigue as their most disabling symptom.
-This research study is to investigate if light therapy can be a potential treatment option for MS-related fatigue.
+We are conducting a double-blind, placebo-controlled clinical trial to determine whether light therapy can be used as a treatment for MS-related fatigue

 Resources for the multiple sclerosis light therapy study:

 The group is conducting a clinical study to test the feasibility of using a smartphone-based electroencephalograph (EEG) system to diagnose patients with epilepsy in Bhutan, a small, land-locked country between China and India, and Guinea, a country on the Atlantic coast of Africa bordered by Mali and Sierra Leone.
-Funded by the Charles Hood Foundation and the Harvard University Asia Center.
+Funded by the Charles Hood Foundation, the Harvard University Asia Center and the National Institutes of Health (NIH).

 Resources for the Smartphone EEG project: